 Vitor Adriel (Software Engineer) completed his 12th week helping with the Highest Good Network software.
 This week Vitor finished the tasks assigned to him, reviewed PRs (#793, #791, #784, #796), and checked the permissions management and found more bugs.
 He also made a spreadsheet describing all the permissions, and made recordings with scribe for better representation of the functionality.
 See below for some pictures of this work.

 Angelina Truong (Full Stack Software Developer) completed her 10th week helping with the Highest Good Network software.
 This week Angelina studied and made changes to specific components and drafted various approaches to complete the task of making the summary form disappear once a summary is added.
 She implementing the codes to test each approach and selecting the simplest and most straightforward one.
 To complete this feature, Angelina passed down the state function to WeeklySummary.jsx and set the state function in the submit handler to close the weekly summary form after submission.
-See the pictures below to get an idea of this work.
+See the pictures below to get an idea of th

 Ayush Tripathi (Full Stack Developer) completed his 10th week helping with the Highest Good Network software.
 This week Ayush created and submitted 3 pull requests.
 In the first and second pull requests, Ayush made changes to the env file and tested its functionality for both Admin and Dev accounts.
 The third pull request submitted by Ayush included code updates to show a dot or star by a person’s name which indicates significant additional hours worked.
 Some highlights of this work are captured in the pictures below.

 Nicolle Coelho (Software Engineer) completed her 8th week helping with the Highest Good Network software.
 This week Nicolle improved the quality of code and successfully implemented new rules and devised a plan to re-enable both tools.
 Additionally, Nicolle spent time studying the use of Husky and lint-staged, which can further enhance the quality of commits.
 Nicolle also reviewed PR#801 and provided valuable feedback to improve the “Back to top button” feature.
-The pictures below demonstrate some of this work.
+The pictures below demonstrate

 Yihan Liu (Software Engineer) completed her 7th week helping with the Highest Good Network software.
 This week Yihan focused on resolving an issue with the reminder to save popup appearing even after confirming a save.
 To solve this problem for the badge, Yihan added setOriginalUserProfile() to the saveChanges function of the BadgeReport component.
 After thorough testing, Yihan created PR#805.
 In addition to her work on this issue, Yihan also spent time reviewing PR#783 and PR#804, both of which performed as expected.
-See the pictures below related to this work.

 Yongjian Pan (React.js/MongoDB Full Stack Software Developer) completed his 7th week helping with the Highest Good Network software.
 This week Yongjian made significant progress on improving the user experience of a web page by creating two new PRs: PR 338 and PR 801.
 PR 338 focused on enabling the input of an end date for the volunteers’ times tab, which will enhance the accuracy and efficiency of volunteer time tracking.
 PR 801 involved the creation of a ‘back to top’ button that will appear when users start scrolling down the page.
 See the images below for a glimpse of this work.